-The same thing has happened to FinTech.
-Ever since FinTech shook up the financial world, misconceptions about the sector has entered public thinking.
-We can’t deny that FinTech is indeed disruptive and revolutionary, but is it truly going to destroy traditional financial institutions?
+Ever since FinTech shook up the financial world, misconceptions about the sector have entered public thinking.
+We can’t deny that FinTech is indeed disruptive and revolutionary, but is it honestly going to destroy traditional financial institutions?
 We don’t think so, thus we invite you to take a look at these four common myths and misconceptions about FinTech.

 1. FinTech will be stuck in a bubble and burst

 The concept of “bubbles” in markets was introduced during the “dot com” era, when growth and funding for startup websites were climbing steeply.
 The rise of FinTech has been compared to the dotcom bubble.
 And yet there are now more than 45 FinTech unicorns (each valued at more than $1 billion) worldwide.
 Five of them have gone public, proving that the industry is not going anywhere.
 Not only do the numbers speak for themselves, but the FinTech industry has also given the world new business models.
 For example, companies like StudentFunder enables access to education for students who can’t find proper funding elsewhere.

 2. FinTech is not secure

 Just because FinTech is relatively new to the financial world, doesn’t mean it’s not secure.
 Yes, new technology is never completely safe from the possibility of cyber attacks, but FinTech is no more exposed to these threats than any other sector.
 Besides, any reliable FinTech company will have security and identity checks in place.

 3. Only talks about lending and payments